tmknom/git-config-action/README.md

 # git-config-action

-Setting the bot account in Git
+GitHub Action to set the bot account in Git

 <!-- actdocs start -->